bluerobotics/bluerobotics.github.io/brov2/assembly.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> When working with electricity, especially in water, always practice caution.
 Always ensure that connections are secure and watertight.
 Keep your body away from spinning motors and propellers.

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> When working with silicone grease and threadlocker, take care to minimize skin contact.
+Wear protective nitrile of PVC gloves when handling.

 # Required Tools Not Included

-- 2mm Flat Head Screwdriver
+- 2.5 or 3mm Flat Head Screwdriver
 - \#2 Phillips Head Screwdriver
 - Adjustable Crescent Wrench
 - Wire Cutters or Scissors (for cutting zip ties)